bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/working-sf-apis.md

 ### Add a Billing Address

-To add a billing address to a checkout, send a POST request to the `/api/storefront/checkouts/{checkoutId}/billing-address` endpoint.
-See [Add Checkout Billing Address](https://developer.bigcommerce.com/api-reference/cart-checkout/storefront-checkout-api/checkout-billing-address/checkoutsbillingaddressbycheckoutidpost) for more information.
+To add a billing address to a checkout, send a POST request to the [Add Checkout Billing Address](https://developer.bigcommerce.com/api-reference/cart-checkout/storefront-checkout-api/checkout-billing-address/checkoutsbillingaddressbycheckoutidpost) endpoint.

 Copy and execute the code below to create the `addBillingAddress()` helper function.